helmutkaufmann/wn-queuedresize-plugin/README.md

 Queued image resizing plugin for **WinterCMS**.

 This plugin performs asynchronous image resizing with on-demand generation, multi-disk support, source-file change detection (via mtime/size), and meta tracking for reproducibility.
+It now also allows extraction of the first page of a PDF and save as JPG.

 ---